 How do you like it at T-Systems?

 Very good and not at all like a large corporation.
 There was a professional onboarding in both Ingo Hofacker's group with a Welcome Day and my team "The Datanistas."
 The dynamism, decisiveness and customer orientation here feel more like a start-up.
 In addition, there is a closeness with German industry and the strong, medium-sized “Mittelstand” firms and thus business opportunities, which do not exist in Silicon Valley.

 IDSA has developed a blueprint to enable companies to pool and share data for competitive advantage, while maintaining data sovereignty.
 The Telekom Data Intelligence Hub offers a first commercial implementation.

-With all the attention on Big Data, it is easy to overlook AI opportunities with small or unbalanced samples – or “Small Data.”
-Success with Small Data requires specialized analytics.
-Cloud trends like edge-computing will further expand Small Data opportunities.
+With all the attention on big data, it is easy to overlook the AI potential of small or unbalanced samples – or “small data”.
+Cloud trends like edge-computing open new opportunities.

 Automotive revenue is shifting to mobility services and power – and profit – will shift from the vehicle – or hardware – to data: A rerun of a story foretold in Rappaport & Halevi’s “The Computerless Computer Company” in a 1991 Harvard Business Review article?